maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 ### 3. Unique Emails
 - Ensure that vendor emails are unique across the system.
 If a user tries to register a vendor with a duplicate email, they should be informed of the conflict.
-  Think about where this logic should live (frontend, backend, or both) and justify your approach
+  Think about where this logic should live and how the constraint is best enforced (frontend, backend, data storage or all) and justify your approach

 ### 4. Containerization & Deployment
 Choose one of the following deployment approaches: